MarcerCyoon/h2hsorter/README.md

 ## Note

-I don't think method is 100% superior to tier lists or other forms of personal rankings.
-But, it's always good to have more options and to put this out there.
+I don't think this method is 100% superior to tier lists or other forms of personal rankings.
+But, it's always good to have more options.
 To be clear, this isn't meant to replace anything, just to provide another way to rank lists.